 When the scientists analyzed the MRI data, they found a parallel correlation.
 People with higher and lower levels of hemoglobin had a greater number of lesions in their white matter and reduced connectivity between brain areas.

 The researchers also showed that individuals with anemia were 45% more likely to have at least one microbleed than those without anemia.
 Microbleeds are tiny brain hemorrhages, most “likely caused by structural abnormalities” in blood vessels.
-Having more microbleeds is associated with cognitive decline and dementia.
+Having more microbleeds is

 This study cannot prove that hemoglobin levels cause dementia.
 For instance, the authors ask if underlying or associated vascular or metabolic changes, perhaps involving iron or vitamins B-9 and B-12, might be driving the association.